Aliivibrio fischeri: Metabolism

 A. fischeri is a heterotroph.
 A. fischeri can be cultured using cAMP as a sole carbon and nitrogen source.
 It is also able to be cultured using glucose as the sole carbon source.
-When supplied with glucose pyruvate is created as a waste product, this pyruvate is then reabsorption and used when glucose is unavailable.
+When supplied with glucose pyruvate is created as a waste product, this pyruvate is then reabsorbed and used when glucose is unavailable.
 The reuptake and metabolism of pyruvate stops the accumulation of acidity in the light organ of the bobtail squid.
 Early scientist hypothesized the bobtail squid supplied their A. fisheri colonies with either cAMP or glucose in exchange for its luminescence.
 Chitin acts as the main amino acid and carbon source during symbiosis with bobtail squid. during the metabolism of the chitin, oligosaccharides are formed that chemoattract more A. fischeri.
 The light organ of the bobtail squid is iron limiting.
 A. fischeri makes proteins to makes use of ferric iron, ferrous iron, and heme iron at different levels during the symbiosis to obtain iron.

 A. fischeri is capable of aerobic respiration using oxidants found in its genome, using these slows the oxygen dependent luciferase pathway that results in bio illumination.
 The light organ only remains oxygenated for a limited period of time after venting and the use of aerobic respiration during this period Is not fully understood.

-In both the aquatic and symbiotic environment A. fischeri is capable of Anerobic respiration. trimethylamine N-oxide (TMAO), nitrate, nitrite, and/or fumarate compounds are the usable terminal acceptors.
+In both the aquatic and symbiotic environment A. fischeri is capable of Anaerobic respiration. trimethylamine N-oxide (TMAO), nitrate, nitrite, and fumarate compounds are the usable terminal acceptors.
 TMAO reductase is found in mature symbiotic A. fischeri and may point to its use in anaerobic respiration during bobtail symbiosis.

 Fermentation is a characteristic of the Vibrionaceae family including A. fischeri. fermentation is the most efficient use of the symbiotic chitin and is performed at night when a high luminescence is required.
-Chitin and GlcNAc fermentation provides fast ATP and doesn't require the oxygen luciferase uses in bio illumination.
+Chitin and GlcNAc fermentation provides fast ATP and does not require the oxygen luciferase uses in bio illumination.